b3hr4d/rustmerge/README.md

 # rustmerge

-`rustmerge` is a Cargo subcommand that merges all Rust source files in a package into a single file.
+`rustmerge` is a Cargo subcommand that merges all Rust source files in a package or workspace into single files.
 It works with both workspace projects and single-package projects.

-Its primary use case is to simplify the process of sharing a Rust project with AI tools, e.g., for training machine learning models.
-By merging all source files into a single file, you can easily share the project with tools that require a single file as input.
+Its primary use case is to simplify the process of sharing Rust projects with AI tools, e.g., for training machine learning models or code analysis.
+By merging all source files into a single file per package, you can easily share the project with tools that require a single file as input.

 ## Features

 - Merges all `.rs` files in a package into a single file
 - Works with both workspace and single-package projects
+- Can process all packages in a workspace at once
 - Excludes test modules from the merged output
 - Maintains the module structure of the original project
+- Preserves `cfg` attributes on modules
+- Custom output path for merged files

 ## Installation